mtao/nyu-intro-to-computer-science/syllabus.md

 Introduction to Java Programming, Brief Version, 10th edition, by Y. Daniel Liang

+It's a good book but I will not be following it directly.

 ## Learning objectives

 Upon completing this course, students will be familiar with some of the foundations of computer science, including: